UoLeevi/duely/duely-postgres/conventions.md

     - https://www.postgresql.org/docs/current/sql-keywords-appendix.html#KEYWORDS-TABLE
   - it also makes it easier to distinguish user created identifiers from built-in identifiers and key words
 - an exception to the general naming rule is that function parameters and local variables should be named using _leading_underscore without trailing underscore
-- identifiers should prefer fully spelled out names instead of appreviations and possibly longer name if to prevent ambiguity (e.g. prefer 'email_address_' over 'email_')
+- identifiers should prefer fully spelled out names instead of appreviations and possibly longer name to prevent ambiguity (e.g. prefer 'email_address_' over 'email_')

 ### schemas
 - audit tables belong to special schema '{schema}_audit_'